-Credit Europe Bank (Romania) S.A. is a joint stock Romanian company, founded in 1993, managed under unitary system under the Companies' Law no 31 / 1990, as amended and supplemented and under the Emergency Ordinance no.99 / 2006, as amended and supplemented, with its headquarters in Bucharest, 6th district, 26Z Timisoara Blvd, Anchor Plaza building, registered at the Trade Register under no. J/40/18074/1993, sole registration number RO 4315966 and is part of Credit Europe Bank NV, an international group that provides financial services and operates in countries such as Romania, the Netherlands, Germany, Switzerland, Malta, Russia, Ukraine, Arab Emirates.
+Credit Europe Bank (Romania) S.A. is a joint stock Romanian company, founded in 1993, managed under unitary system under the Companies' Law no 31 / 1990, as amended and supplemented and under the Government Emergency Ordinance no. 99 / 2006 on credit institutions and capital adequacy, as amended and supplemented, with its headquarters in Bucharest, 6th district, 26Z Timisoara Blvd, Anchor Plaza building, registered at the Trade Register under no. J40/18074/1993, sole registration number RO 4315966 and registered in the Banking Registry under no. RB-PJR-40-018/18.02.1999.

+The Bank is part of Credit Europe Bank NV, an international group that provides financial services and operations, holding employees in 9 countries, namely: Romania, the Netherlands, Germany, Switzerland, Malta, Ukraine, Turkey, United Arab Emirates and China.